Section 8 Inspections: The Rules and Requirements Landlords Need to Know

 In general, owners should make sure that any broken building components inside their Section 8 units are fully repaired, but, most importantly, owners need to ensure that any major health and safety hazards are addressed.

-To help Section 8 owners prepare, we’ve provided a comprehensive list below of the unit and building components will be focused on during an inspection.
+To help you prepare, here's a comprehensive list of unit and building components inspections typically focus on.
 This is similar in some elements to a standard HUD REAC inspection, but there are some key differences.

 Each room in each unit